 More than 50% of tuition and fees paid.
-For the Fall and Spring terms only, students who pay more than 50% but less than 100% of their tuition and fees for a semester will be placed on the Installment Payment Plan.
-There is no payment plan available for the Summer and Mini terms.
+For the Fall and Spring terms only, students who pay more than 50% but less than 100% of their tuition and fees for the semester will be placed on the Installment Payment Plan and will incur a 25 installment fee..
+There are no payment plans available for the Summer and Mini terms.